dianapojar/simpledatabase/README.md

 **Committing transactions** are made by merging the maps from the oldest transactions to the newest, first by adding the new values, deleting the keys from deletedItems and then updating the valueCounts.

+In a concurrent environment I would've use instead of the Maps, ConcurrentMaps.
+Also we would need to manage a set of locks for the map keys - each time we would've need to update a value, locks for the affected keys would've need to be acquired before doing any changes.